gfpaiva/socketpo/client/README.md

 ## 📦 Build

-Server start the on Heroku, and Client-side build run after with a [heroku-postbuild](https://devcenter.heroku.com/articles/nodejs-support#customizing-the-build-process)
+Server start on Heroku, and Client (React) build run after with a [heroku-postbuild](https://devcenter.heroku.com/articles/nodejs-support#customizing-the-build-process)

 On `client/` folder: